Non-smoothable curve singularities: Preliminaries

 \subsubsection{Non-smoothable $L_r^n$}

-By a result of Greuel \cite[3.5]{Gr} (see also Corollary \ref{cor:Tplusnul}) the curve $L_r^n$ has no nontrivial deformations of positive degree if $n<r\leq \binom{n+1}2$, so it is smoothable if and only if the points lie in the closure of the space of hyperplane sections of (non-special) curves of genus $g=r-n$ in $\P^n$.
-For this there is a criterion in terms of the Gale transform of the points, that is in terms of associated point sets.
+By a result of Greuel \cite[3.5]{Gr} (see also Corollary \ref{cor:Tplusnul}), a curve $L_r^n$ of lines in general position has no non-trivial deformations of positive degree if $n<r\leq \binom{n+1}2$, so it is smoothable if and only if the points lie in the closure of the space of hyperplane sections of (non-special) curves of genus $g=r-n$ in $\P^n$.
+One calls an embedded curve non-special if the linear system of hyperplane sections is non-special.
+For being a hyperplane section there is a criterion in terms of the Gale transform of the points, that is in terms of associated point sets.

 \begin{defn} Let $\Gamma=\{p_1,\dots,p_r\}$ be a set of $r$ ordered points in $\P^{n-1}$, whose homogeneous coordinates are given by a $n\times r$-matrix $P$.
 The Gale transform of $\Gamma$ is a set of $r$ points $\{q_1,\dots,q_r\}$ in $\P^{r-n-1}$ , given by a $(r-n) \times r$ matrix $ Q$ satisfying $PQ^t=0$.
 The two point sets are said to be associated. \end{defn}